 Until recently, I would not have called myself a feminist.
 It wasn’t that I didn’t find feminist issues important; I was simply preoccupied with other things.
 That is until the #metoo movement began, in October 2017.
 I heard close friends and strangers alike speak out about their experiences with sexual assault.

 This forced me to look inward at my own past and experiences.
 I couldn’t stop thinking about it.
 I began to recall instances where I had felt obligated or had been convinced to agree to do things I didn’t want to do.
 I have always thought of myself as a strong, independent woman.
 But something was missing.

-Suddenly, I saw sexism and inequality everywhere.
+Now, I saw sexism and inequality everywhere.
 I began to pour my intense emotions into my art as a way to cope with this internal turmoil.
-In order to be successful, I knew I wanted to create work that was rooted in the work of the feminists artists who came before me.
+I knew I wanted to create something rooted in the work of the feminists artists who came before me.

-In the media, women and symbols that represent female-ness are traditionally portrayed as weak, dependent, delicate and/or helpless.
+The media shows women and feminine symbology as weak, dependent, delicate and/or helpless.
 I want to challenge that stereotype with my art.
 I photograph feminine symbols in such a way that they appear empowered.
 All of the objects I am photographing are meaningful in some way to myself or to women I know.